-|IRB World Series||4 events|
+|IRB World Series||5 events|

-The town of Penrith has a familiar ring to devotees of the game nowadays with Mike Ellery hailing from there, along with England head coach Stuart Lancaster.
+The Cumbrian town of Penrith has a familiar ring to devotees of the game nowadays with Mike Ellery hailing from there, along with England head coach Stuart Lancaster.
 A speedy back-row forward at 15-a-side, Michael played for Penrith, Darlington Mowden Park, Westoe and Newcastle Falcons Academy before joining Moseley in 2010.

 His move away from the North East meant he had to defer his studies at Northumbria University but he retains the option of returning to complete the final year of his degree.

-He said: “I think Sevens suits my game a lot more.
+He said: “I think sevens suits my game a lot more.
 There’s the Olympic Games in three years’ time and I’d love to be there.
 It’s definitely something I had not considered as a kid but it would be amazing to be part of it.
 I don’t want to get ahead of myself, though.”

-Last updated: May 15, 2013
+Last updated: October 21, 2013